nat13lla/DF-WHO/README.md

 ## Repository Contents:

-1. **EDA_WHO-2.ipynb**: This Jupyter Notebook file contains the Exploratory Data Analysis (EDA) conducted on the provided dataset (life Expectancy Data.csv).
+1. **EDA_WHO-2.ipynb**: This Colab Notebook file contains the Exploratory Data Analysis (EDA) conducted on the provided dataset (life Expectancy Data.csv).
 It provides insights into the structure and characteristics of the data.

-2. **life Expectancy Data.csv**: This CSV file contains the dataset provided by WHO, consisting of records between 2000 and 2015 across 183 (179) countries.
-It includes relevant population statistics and life expectancy measurements.

-3. **WHO Dataset - MetaData.ipynb**: This Jupyter Notebook file contains the metadata analysis of the WHO dataset.
-It documents the features included in the dataset, their descriptions, and any additional relevant information.

-4. **Modelling_WHO-2.ipynb**: This Jupyter Notebook file contains the modeling work conducted by the team.
-It implements machine learning models to predict average life expectancies across countries, including data preprocessing, model selection, training, and evaluation.
+2. **Modelling_WHO-2.ipynb**: This Colab Notebook file contains the modeling work conducted by the team.
+It implements machine learning, linear regression models to predict average life expectancies across countries, including data processing, model selection, training, and evaluation.

-5. **Model_Interface.ipynb**: This Jupyter Notebook file contains the interface for the predictive model.
+3. **Model_Interface.ipynb**: This Colab Notebook file contains the interface for the predictive model.
 It prompts the user to input relevant population statistics and consent to using advanced population data for better accuracy.
 Based on the user's response, it selects the appropriate model and provides a prediction on the average life expectancy.

+4. **life Expectancy Data.csv**: This CSV file contains the dataset provided by WHO, consisting of records between 2000 and 2015 across 183 (179) countries.
+It includes relevant population statistics and life expectancy measurements.

+5. **WHO Dataset - MetaData.ipynb**: This Colab Notebook file contains the metadata given about the WHO dataset.
+It documents the features included in the dataset and their descriptions.

 ## Contact:
 For any inquiries or concerns regarding this project, please contact Team Line Masters: